ajahne/blog/_drafts/2018-08-28-wait-for-text-to-display-with-puppeteer.md

 {% endhighlight %}

 ## Conclusion
-We have created a solution that will wait for text on a page to display before proceeding to the next step in execution.
+We have created a solution that will wait for text on a page to appear before proceeding to the next step in execution.
 This script is helpful if you have any server side scripts (e.g. PHP) that may render text on the page by modifying the DOM without changing the URL.
 Good luck with your puppeteering and check out the additional resources below.
 Happy coding!

 ## Additional Resources
 - [Puppeteer on Github](https://github.com/GoogleChrome/puppeteer)